-Most bonuses are provided when you make your first deposit though.
+Most bonuses are provided when you make your first deposit though (see our Wink Bingo reviews for an example).
 A lot of sites will insist on a minimum deposit amount to trigger the bonus; £10 is a common standard.
 Your bonus will tend to consist of free tickets or free cash.
 The two are broadly similar, effectively providing you with the means to play games for free.
 However, cash tends to give you the freedom to choose your game, while tickets limit you to specified games.

 Although I’ve already told you that you shouldn’t just look at the size of a bingo bonus, I’m not in any way claiming that size doesn’t matter at all.
 Of course it does.
 The bigger your bonus, the longer it will last.
 If you have more tickets (or more cash to buy tickets), you have more chances to win.
 It’s simple maths.
 Bonuses can vary significantly in size so it’s worth shopping around if you’re after the highest value bonus you can get your mitts on.